National Parks And Reserves Travel Guide

 Arusha National Park, Tanzania © Geir Kiste

-Tanzania boasts some of the world's most famous natural attractions, most of which are enshrined in the country's famous national parks.
-Tanzania is undoubtedly one of the best wildlife safari destinations in the world and the Serengeti alone would be enough to skyrocket the country's reputation for game viewing.
-The majestic Mount Kilimanjaro, the highest free-standing mountain in the world, is also a huge draw card for ambitious hikers.
+Tanzania boasts some of the world's most famous natural attractions, most of which are enshrined in its famous national parks.
+The country is undoubtedly a premier wildlife safari destination, and the Serengeti alone would be enough to skyrocket its reputation for game viewing.
+The majestic Mount Kilimanjaro, the highest freestanding mountain in the world, is also a huge draw card for ambitious hikers.

 The word 'safari' has its origins in Tanzania, with the Kiswahili word meaning 'journey'.
 There are unlimited safari options available from the many tour operators plying their trade in the region.
 It is possible to arrange both luxury and budget itineraries and generally Tanzanian wildlife safaris are extremely highly rated.

 A journey by vehicle, foot, horseback, or hot air balloon into prime game-viewing country is an experience not to be missed.
 The attractive town of Arusha is the main gateway to the parks and reserves in the north, and is the best place from which to arrange a safari.

 The best time of year to go on safari in Tanzania is generally between June and October, during the dry season, but there is some variation depending on region, national park, and desired activities.